Ozzie Albies Player Props: Braves vs. Diamondbacks

 Ozzie Albies At The Plate

-- He ranks 56th in batting average, 93rd in on base percentage, and 14th in slugging among qualified hitters in baseball.
+- Among the qualifying hitters in baseball, he ranks 56th in batting average, 88th in on-base percentage, and 14th in slugging.

-- Albies has picked up an RBI in 40.2% of his games this year, with two or more RBI in 20.7% of his games.
-He has also plated three or more runs in eight contests.
+- Albies has an RBI in 37 of 93 games this year, with multiple RBI in 19 of them.
+He has also driven home three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.